Dear Friends of the Department of Finance,

 Also in 2019, Howard Brown, a finance undergraduate alumnus, was presented with the Fox Excellence in Alumni Achievement award at the Musser Awards for Excellence in Leadership.
 In addition, Professor Steve Casper was presented with the Musser Award for Excellence in Service and Professor Lalitha Naveen with the Musser Award for Excellence in Teaching.

 And the future is not lacking in exciting opportunities!
 In February, we will be presenting a proposal to establish the Diamond Bond Fund, a student-run fixed income fund, to the Investment Committee of the Board of Trustees.
-This semester we are piloting a new course that will be the platform to run the fund.
+This semester we are piloting a new course that will be the platform to run the bond fund.
 The Charles Schwab Foundation gave another generous gift to the department, this time to expand the financial planning program’s online and remote capabilities.
 The Charles Schwab Interactive Financial Classroom provides state-of-the-art software that allows the instructor to move applications around the screen by hand and allows students to share their work in-person or remotely.
 The ribbon-cutting for the innovative new classroom is March 19th.

 And finally, we will be seeking School approval for the Fox Finance Fellow program that will be a two-semester professional development program for academically, high achieving sophomore Finance majors to better prepare them for internships prior to beginning classes in their major.